EthanGunter/Altargene/Stories/The Artisan/Setting.md

 	- ??
 I'm not completely sold on this plot point.
 It seems redundant to poison a population that's already systematically poisoned by the wall.
 It's also the *literal cure* for the poisoning happening by the wall.
 Double redundancy just seems overkill...
 Maybe there is a look-a-like mushroom that *is* poisonous?
 ##### Stabilizers:
 - A pharmaceutical extract of the [[#Junglebane Mushroom]] that is laughably cheap easy to produce.
 It is in fact legal to make, but only if you have the city's blessing, and outrageously expensive for the people that need it.
+##### Snakes:
+- Pocket-sized telescoping tasers often deployed by control forces.
+With a press of a button, two high-voltage metal prongs are propelled forward, stopping immediately once the prongs have a medium to close their circuits.
+After delivering a paralyzing dose of electricity, the telescoping body retracts itself back into it's easily manageable hand-held form
+- names to create acronyms from: LANCE, SNAKE, STUMPER
 ## Magic
 #### Aesthetic Magics
 - **Aesthete**: is derived from the Greek word “Aisthētikos”, meaning perception by the senses or sensitive to beauty.
 They are the creative process literally manifest as magic.